Canadian Forces fire fighters: Canadian Forces Fire and CBRN Academy

-Training for CF firefighters takes places at the Canadian Forces Fire and CBRN Academy (CFFCA) at CFB Borden for a period of 6 months.
-The CFFCA is mandated and internationally accredited in the delivery of Fire Service Curriculum in the areas of Fire Prevention, Aircraft Rescue Fire Fighting, Structural Fire Fighting, Fire investigation, Rescue and Respiratory Protection Programme Administration.
+Training for CF firefighters takes places at the Canadian Forces Fire and CBRN Academy (CFFCA) at CFB Borden for a period of six months.
+The CFFCA is mandated and internationally accredited in the delivery of the fire service curriculum in the areas of fire prevention, aircraft rescue fire fighting, structural fire fighting, fire investigation, rescue and respiratory protection administration.

 Equipment

-The Canadian Forces uses a mix of airport and structural fire apparatus.
+The Canadian Forces use a mix of airport and structural fire apparatus.
 Current equipment includes aircraft rescue and firefighting apparatus built by E-One and structural fire apparatus with custom Spartan Motors chassis and bodies by Fort Garry Fire Trucks.
 Additional structural pumpers were purchased through a 2014 contract with E-One.
 Bodywork for rescue trucks and range (brush) trucks were also supplied by Fort Garry.
 Other apparatus providers include the American branch of Rosenbauer (aerial platforms) and KME (aircraft rescue and firefighting).